Best Things to Do with NYC Kids: September Go List

 Morningside Lights – Morningside Heights

-Workshops: Saturday, September 14-Friday, September 20; Procession: Saturday, September 21
+Workshops: Saturday, September 20-Friday, September 26; Procession: Saturday, September 27

-If you've got creative school-age kids (ideally 8 and up), I cannot recommend this event highly enough.
 A weeklong series of no-cost collaborative art sessions that climax in an illuminated procession in Morningside Park, Morningside Lights is the brainchild of Alex Kahn and Sophia Michahelles of Processional Arts Workshop, the group behind those incredible giant puppets at the annual Halloween Parade.
-Last year at the inaugural event, my daughter and I and a bunch of our friends had a blast helping to craft a massive lantern out of wire, papier-mâché, cheesecloth and tissue paper.
-Then we got to show off our illuminated creation during a music-filled parade through the park and the surrounding neighborhood.
-You can check out a gallery of pics from the event on our Facebook page.
-This year the theme is the Luminous Deep, so expert fanciful aquatic designs.
-Signing up online in advance for both the workshop sessions at the Miller Theatre at Columbia University and the parade is a must!
+At the inaugural event in 2012, my daughter and I had a blast helping to craft massive lanterns out of wire, papier-mâché, cheesecloth and tissue paper.
+Then we and all of the other artists got to show off our illuminated creations during a music-filled parade through the park and the surrounding neighborhood.
+Last year, we just watched the procession, but really, getting your hands arty is the way to go.
+The theme of this year's Morningside Lights is Odysseus on the A Train with designs inspired by the work of late African-American artist Romare Bearden and his 1977 collage series A Black Odyssey.
+Signing up online in advance for both the workshops at the Miller Theatre at Columbia University and the parade is a must!
+(Some sessions are already at capacity.)
 One important word of warning: Since the lanterns are worked on throughout the week, you may start one that ends up being finished by others, or complete one that was originated by another family or group.
 So when you show up for the parade, don't be surprised if someone else is holding "your" creation.
-I saw more than one argument last year over who got to hold which lantern, which is really against the spirit of the event.
-Always keep in mind that it's a collaboration!
+Always keep in mind that it's a community collaboration!
 FREE

 Dumbo Arts Festival – Dumbo

 This massive, multiday festival takes over the funky neighborhood with visual arts, live performances and interactive activities for all ages.
-The current website doesn't allow you to search specifically for family programming but it's not a huge deal.
+If you sort the schedule by family, you only get a handful of results, but don't let that deter you.
 I've been many times with my daughter and almost everything is appropriate for all ages (and anything not for children's eyes will be hidden in a gallery with a warning at the door).
-Taking a quick look at the schedule, I'm particularly intrigued by the Dada Playground, a large-scale interactive installation of cardboard characters and houses where kids can engage in a variety of art projects; Drawbots, drawing robots made out of markers, plastic cups and motors; Flying, an immersive art installation and #tones, an interactive environment where you can make music by moving your body.
+Taking a quick look at the schedule, I'm particularly intrigued by Dear Deer, an interactive station where you help a deer write poems; Foam City, a hands-on outdoor cityscape featuring a variety of shapes; roaming artists wearing funky homemade backpacks; Degrees of Freedom, a kind of 3D maze; and Digital Being, an interactive sculpture comprised of electronic waste (I saw this at Maker Faire last year and it's awesome).
 If you want to plan your visit in advance, you can find the complete list of projects on the website as well as a map.
-But in my experience, it's almost more fun to go with no info whatsoever and just wander the streets of Dumbo to see what kind of offbeat art you'll stumble across.
+But in my experience, it's more fun to go with no info whatsoever and just wander the streets of Dumbo to see what kinds of offbeat art you stumble across.
 Once you've had your fill, nearby Brooklyn Bridge Park offers many other amusements.
 FREE

 Medieval Festival – Washington Heights

-One of my family's favorite events, the annual Medieval Fest in Fort Tryon Park is where you can party like it's 1399.
+Get ready to party like it's 1399!
+This annual fest in Fort Tryon Park is one of my family's favorites, despite the huge crowds.
 Watch knights joust and other pageantry of the era, enjoy live strolling musicians, dramatic minstrels and juggling jesters, and browse old-school wares.
 Make sure you dress up!
 Velvet and corsets should be mandatory (my daughter and I always put on our best period garb).
 If you can't make it to the annual New York Renaissance Faire in Sterling Forest, this is the next best thing.
 You'll see some of the same booths and performers, plus it's FREE.